TheCaduceus/Multi-Cloud-Transfer-Tool/README.md

 `Server Details` - Show GoFile's server information.<br>
 <b>Fields:</b><br>
 `SOURCE` - File or Folder path to upload.<br>
-`DESTINATION` - Parent Folder ID in which data needs to be uploaded, provided by GoFile.<br>
+`DESTINATION` - Parent Folder ID in which data needs to be uploaded, provided by GoFile.
+If not provided, files or folder will be automatically uploaded to root folder.<br>
 <b>Options:</b><br>
 `RECURSIVE` - Upload folder data recursively.<br>
 `RAW` - Show API Response as raw.